The St. Joe Company (NYSE:JOE) Sees Large Growth in Short Interest

-The St. Joe Company (NYSE:JOE – Get Rating) was the target of a significant increase in short interest in February.
-As of February 28th, there was short interest totalling 1,550,000 shares, an increase of 8.4% from the February 13th total of 1,430,000 shares.
-Based on an average trading volume of 186,600 shares, the days-to-cover ratio is presently 8.3 days.
-Currently, 2.7% of the company’s stock are sold short.
+The St. Joe Company (NYSE:JOE – Get Rating) saw a significant growth in short interest during the month of February.
+As of February 28th, there was short interest totalling 1,550,000 shares, a growth of 8.4% from the February 13th total of 1,430,000 shares.
+Approximately 2.7% of the shares of the company are short sold.
+Based on an average daily volume of 186,600 shares, the days-to-cover ratio is presently 8.3 days.

 Institutional Inflows and Outflows